How to create an effective list of SD WAN requirements?

 Other Virtual Network Functions (VNFs)

 Many solutions providers today can also integrate other advanced network functions into your deployment.
-These might include things like application accelerators, cloud optimization, or WAN optimizers.
+These might include things like application accelerators, cloud optimisation, or WAN optimisers.
 These might be implemented as appliances in the cloud, or they could be deployed at individual sites.
 If deployed at the sites, they may be an appliance, a VM, or a blade in the router.
 Every solution may be different, but if you have needs for these services, define what they are, and where you need them and be ready to share those needs with the vendors.

 Deploying an SD WAN solution can save your enterprise time, money and headaches.
 Zero-touch deployment can make bringing on new offices almost completely painless.
 And getting your entire WAN extracted up to a coherent virtual overlay can vastly simplify how you view your operations day-to-day.
 But implementing your first one will mean bringing together multiple departments and putting together a multi-disciplinary set of requirements in order to do it successfully.
 I hope the above framework puts you on the path to a successful deployment.